Samm1d/fxportal/README.md

   - Write a smart contract for your NFT collection.
   - Ensure the contract includes a `promptDescription` function that returns the image generation prompt.

-- **Deploy to Goerli Testnet:**
+- **Deploy to sepolia Testnet:**
-  - Use Hardhat to compile and deploy your contract to the Goerli Ethereum Testnet.
+  - Use Hardhat to compile and deploy your contract to the sepolia Ethereum Testnet.

 ### 4. Map NFTs on Polygon (Optional)
 If you choose to, map your NFT collection using Polygon's token mapper tool for enhanced visualization.